-Scarring: If your acne condition has already begun to leave scars, it is likely that your dermatologist will recommend aggressive treatment now to prevent future scarring.
+- Scarring: If your acne condition has already begun to leave scars, it is likely that your dermatologist will recommend aggressive treatment now to prevent future scarring.

 For moderate to severe conditions of acne, individuals will most likely need to be given prescription strength acne treatment medications.
 Those lucky enough to have only mild cases may need only topical retinoids or non-prescription medications.

-Gender: Because of the frequent changes in hormone levels that women experience in their lives, they may be more prone to acne.
+- Gender: Because of the frequent changes in hormone levels that women experience in their lives, they may be more prone to acne.
 To regulate hormones and help fight acne, a doctor may prescribe birth control pills.

 When treatment proves effective and the acne disappears, it doesn’t mean that you should stop using everything that has worked for you.
 You will probably want to continue to use topical retinoids in order to maintain your clear skin.
 In addition, it will be beneficial to follow a few tips.